CSRF Protection - Backend Server

 Backend Server Integration with CSRF Cookie

-For implementing CSRF protection in a backend server integration, we recommend a structured approach to implementing the signed double-submit cookie pattern.
+For implementing CSRF protection in a backend server integration, the Syncrhonizer Token pattern can be used.
 Here’s an overview of how it looks in the context of a Wristband integration:

-7. CSRF Token Cleanup on Logout: When the user logs out, the logout endpoint on the server clears both the session and the CSRF cookies to ensure that no stale tokens remain.
+5. CSRF Cookie Cleanup on Logout: When the user logs out, the logout endpoint on the server needs to clear the CSRF cookie in addition to the user's session state.